projectestac/wordpress-email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.43 =
+= 5.7.47 =

-* Fix: "Add Posts" block not showing WordPress default posts in DND campaign editor [PRO]
-* Fix: Bounce stats were not getting properly updated on audience dashboard [MAX]
+* Fix: Contact email getting trimmed in the Audience dashboard
+* Fix: Keyword fallback replacement issue with Sendgrid [MAX]

 == Changelog ==

+**5.7.47 (02.01.2025)**

+* Fix: Contact email getting trimmed in the Audience dashboard
+* Fix: Keyword fallback replacement issue with Sendgrid [MAX]

+**5.7.46 (26.12.2024)**

+* Fix: XSS vulnerabilities in Forms Popup [Thanks to WPScan team]

+**5.7.45 (19.12.2024)**

+* Fix: XSS vulnerabilities in Forms and Workflows [Thanks to WPScan team]

+**5.7.44 (11.12.2024)**

+* Update: Tested up to WordPress 6.7.1
+* Enhancement: Subscription form responsiveness issue
+* Fix: XSS and SQL injection vulnerabilities [Thanks to Cleantalk team]
+* Fix: Subscribe link not working in User Unsubscribed workflow email
+* Fix: Name field was not syncing properly in Gravity form workflow [PRO]
+* Fix: Custom URL fields were not getting imported properly in some cases [MAX]

 **5.7.43 (13.11.2024)**